rust-lang/rustc-pr-tracking/README.md

 label:{param},S-waiting-on-review,S-waiting-on-author
 ```

+You can add pretty labels to each column by putting the label after `|`: this
-If you also want to show a graph on the web dashboard, add this snippet to the
+way it's possible to hide hard-to-read query params.
+If you also want to show a
+graph on the web dashboard, add this snippet to the `index.html` file:
-`index.html` file:

 ```
 <div class="graph" data-url="data/your-file-name.csv">